Voice Typing vs Traditional Typing: Why GPT‑4o‑Transcribe AI Keyboards Are a Game Changer

 The Speed Advantage: Voice vs. Fingers

 Let's talk numbers for a sec.
-The average person types about 40-50 words per minute on a physical keyboard.
-Professional typists might reach 80-100 WPM.
+The average person types about 40-50 words per minute on a physical keyboard, while mobile typing typically maxes out around 35-40 WPM even for experienced users.
+Professional typists might reach 80-100 WPM on desktop keyboards.
 But guess what?
-The average person speaks at 150 words per minute or more.
+The average person speaks at 150-180 words per minute, and with modern AI processing, virtually all of that can be captured accurately.

 Real-world Speed Comparison